islaytitans/alien/docs/src/GM/hopeslastday.md

 - Sealing Access Points: An access point can be sealed shut with a cutting torch by making a HEAVY MACHINERY roll (full action).
 A sealed access point has armor level 2 and breaks after 8 points of damage.
 - Central Unit: The air ducts leading off the map to the Central Unit of the map (one on each level) are the way the Xenomorphs move in and out of the South Wing.
 Any PC trying to come this way will face one or more Drones lurking here, effectively blocking the way.

+## Level 1

+### Storage Rooms

+- There are several storage rooms throughout the South Wing, marked on the map.
+These have been ransacked by panicking colonists
+- If the PCs spend a stretch searching a storage room, let them make an OBSERVATION roll.
+For each rolled, roll once on the adjacent table.
+Re-roll any duplicates.
+  - Fire Axe
+  - Bolt Gun
+  - Power cell
+  - Medkit
+  - Flashlight
+  - Tape Recorder
+- A storage room can only be searched once, but several PCs can help.
+Note that the storage room behind the Station Maintenance Center on level 2 is an armory with a different random table (page 10).

+### Geolab West

+- This cluttered laboratory was used to track the progress of LV-426’s terraforming.
+- Now, it is deserted.
+A half-eaten doughnut sits on a desk in the eastern lab (relieves fatigue from hunger for one PC)

+### Sterile Lab

+- This deserted laboratory holds little of interest except some half-finished cups of coffee and a small cage with two mice in it.
+These mice can trigger motion detectors see [we've got movement](#we-got-movement)

+### Survey Office

+- Another deserted office.
+There is a decent – and still functional – coffee machine on a side desk.
+A cup gives stress level +1 but postpones fatigue from lack of sleep for one shift.
+- Also, if the PCs make any kind of noise in here, the Drone hiding in the nearby air vent will be alerted and start stalking them.

+### Weyland-Yutani Office

+- Operations Manager Al Simpson’s cluttered office was recently commandeered by corporate agent Miranda Reynolds.
+- If the PCs enter, they’ll find her in the northernmost chair, facing away from the door.
+She seems to be sitting quietly with her head down, snoozing maybe.
+- A small ventilation grill on the opposite wall has been battered free
+- Reynolds is dead, having been brutally killed by a Xenomorph Drone.
+Her face and neck are a bloody mess (stress level +1 for all who see her).
+The Keycard: A keycard hangs around Reynolds’ neck on a Weyland-Yutani lanyard.
+This is the type of card required to start the shuttle on the Landing Pad.
+If a PC removes the keycard and wipes the gore away (stress level +1), they realize it’s destroyed beyond repair.
+- Comms on the desk, spattered with Reynolds’ blood, is a small hand-held comms device, linked to Dr. Komiskey.
+A light on it is blinking.
+Komiskey has been desperately trying to call Reynolds for help, ever since she awoke trapped in the Medlab.
+If the PCs answer, they can talk to Komiskey, who is in the Surgery Room on level 2.
+She is in shock, sounding vague and distant.
+[She asks for help](#theodora-komiskey)
+- A Drone Xenomorph is hiding in the air vent next to the office.
+If still here when the PCs enter, it will become active and start stalking them.
+It will attack at an opportune moment.
+If the PCs linger in the office, the Xeno can even attack them here.

+### Geolab East

+- This room is a horror show.
+- Tables and chairs are thrown about, the air reeks of gun smoke, and there is blood everywhere – stress level +1.
+There are no bodies here, but there is a thick blood smear on the wall, leading up to the air duct grill in the ceiling.
+- If the PCs search the room (OBSERVATION roll and a stretch of time) they find an M4A3 Service Pistol in the mess (loaded).

+### Geological Manager Office

+- This room is littered with coffee cups and the bins are full.
+- If searched, a successful OBSERVATION roll (one stretch) will allow the PCs to find some junk food (relieves fatigue from hunger for two PCs).

+### Assistant Manager Office

+- This stuffy little office that used to belong to Assistant Operations Manager Lydecker is largely untouched.
+- If searched, a successful OBSERVATION roll (one stretch) will let the PCs find a key marked Armory in a drawer.

+### Asset/Claims Office

+- If searched, a successful OBSERVATION roll (one stretch) will let the PCs find D6×100 W-Y dollars in cash, a water bottle and a candy bar (relieves fatigue from thirst and hunger for one PC).

 ## Tannen's Casino

 THE FRESH BLING can’t hide the utilitarian nature of this place.
 There is a walkway from the upper floor of the casino to level 2 of the South Wing.